Are you experiencing neck pain after using your orthopedic pillow?

-Neck pain is very common, one study found that 34.4% of responders had experienced neck pain within the last year.
-A total of 13.8% reported neck pain that lasted for more than 6 months.
+Neck pain is widespread; one study found that 34.4% of responders had experienced neck pain within the last year.
+A total of 13.8% reported neck pain lasting more than six months.

 In this post, we’ll explore the possibility that an orthopedic pillow could be the source of your neck pain.
 We’ll also discuss some steps you can take to alleviate the discomfort.
 Keep reading to learn more!

 As a general rule, orthopedic pillows reduce neck pain, not cause neck pain.
-In order to be effective, a pillow must provide both support and pressure relief.
-By reducing muscle tension throughout the body, orthopedic pillows help to improve sleep quality and reduce neck pain symptoms.
+A pillow must provide support and pressure relief for pillows to be effective.
+By relieving muscle tension throughout the body, orthopedic pillows help to improve sleep quality and reduce neck pain symptoms.

-My name Dr Lawrence Woods DC and I have been designing orthopedic pillows for over 20 years.
+My name is Dr. Lawrence Woods, DC, and I have been designing orthopedic pillows for over 20 years.
 As a chiropractor, my goal has always focused on improving the health of my patients by optimizing their sleep.
-My designs have been nominated for numerous awards and I continue to be at the forefront of this industry, helping people get the best night’s sleep possible.
+My designs have been nominated for numerous awards, and I continue to be at the forefront of this industry, helping people get the best night’s sleep possible.

 Good Orthopedic Pillow Improve Neck Pain

-While there are many potential treatments for neck pain, one simple way to improve the condition is to invest in a good orthopedic pillow.
+While there are many potential treatments for neck pain, a straightforward way to improve the condition is to invest in an excellent orthopedic pillow.

-Studies have shown that pillows with good shape and consistency and with firm support for cervical lordosis can be helpful in alleviating neck pain.
+Studies have shown that pillows with good shape, consistency, and firm support for cervical lordosis can help alleviate neck pain.

 In addition, orthopedic pillows can help to prevent neck pain by providing proper support for the head and neck, keeping the spine in alignment.
 As such, they are an essential part of any treatment plan for neck pain.

-However, not all orthopedic pillows are created equal, and as a chiropractor who has been designing orthopedic pillows for decades, I have found that the overwhelming majority of orthopedic pillows on the market are made from cheap polyurethane foams (memory foam) cause more harm than good.
+However, not all orthopedic pillows are created equal.
+As a chiropractor who has been designing orthopedic pillows for decades, I have found that the overwhelming majority of orthopedic pillows on the market are made from cheap polyurethane foams (memory foam) cause more harm than good.

-Example of cheap orthopedic pillow found on alibaba that could cause neck pain from poor design
+An example of a cheap orthopedic pillow found on Alibaba could cause neck pain from poor design.

 Orthopedic Pillow Firmness Causing Neck Pain

-It is important to have a pillow that gives you the right amount of support while you sleep.
+Having a pillow that gives you the right amount of support while you sleep is essential.

 If you experience neck pain, it may be due to your pillow being too firm.
-A firm pillow can cause your neck to feel strained, as well as prevent you from getting the necessary pressure relief.
+A firm pillow can cause your neck to feel strained and prevent you from getting the necessary pressure relief.
 In addition, a firm pillow can make it difficult to get comfortable.

-The best way to find the perfect firmness for you is to experiment until you find a pillow that provides the right amount of support and comfort.
+The best way to find the perfect firmness is to experiment until you find a pillow that provides the proper support and comfort.
 Don’t be afraid to try out different pillows until you find one that suits you.